 3. ERM seen as a competitive advantage

 Organizations now often view risk management as a way to increase their competitive advantage instead of simply a risk avoidance exercise, especially since the onslaught of COVID-19.

 "Although many companies suffered economic losses during the pandemic," Valente noted, "we also saw many companies pivoting to new opportunities that did not exist before."

-Valente's research team has been exploring the differences between traditional chief risk officers (CROs) who are laser-focused on minimizing risk and so called transformational CROs who see risk management as a competitive advantage -- examining how risks can interfere with business strategy and limit revenue streams.
+Valente's research team has been exploring the differences between traditional chief risk officers who are laser-focused on minimizing risk and so-called transformational CROs who see risk management as a competitive differentiator that can prevent risks from interfering with business strategy and limiting revenue streams.

 4. Wider use of risk appetite statements

-Risk appetite statements are starting to gain popularity in other industries to replace rudimentary "check the box" exercises with a process that more definitely guides day-to-day risk management decisions, observed Chris Matlock, vice president, advisory -- corporate strategy and risk practice at Gartner.
-This risk management trend comes with a caveat: "It is difficult to do," Matlock warned, adding that "the payoff for organizations that do it is extremely high."
+Risk appetite statements are starting to gain popularity in other industries to replace rudimentary "check the box" exercises with a process that more definitively guides day-to-day risk management decisions, observed Chris Matlock, vice president and advisory team manager for the corporate strategy and risk practice at Gartner.
+There's a caveat, though.

 6. Risk mitigation and measurement tools multiply